brianbryank/phase-1-javascript-functions-continued/README.md

 The two functions being returned in `array` are **closures**; they have access to the `base` variable because it's defined in their parent function.
-When they're executed, they "let out" the values of the sum and the original base number, allowing us to see them.
+When they're executed, they "let out" the values of the sum and the original base. number, allowing us to see them.

 ## Define `Scope Chain`